Frequently Asked Questions

 Unsure of the procedure at Evolve?
 Find the answers to some frequently asked questions here.

-If this is your first time receiving a service at Evolve, plan on arriving about 10 – 15 minutes early to fill out any paperwork.
-After the paperwork is filled out, you’ll start relaxing our quiet waiting area.
-The therapist will review your paperwork, and then take you back to the treatment room to begin your session.
-They’ll discuss with you the goals of the session and any problem areas you would like to focus on.
-Once the session is complete, you’ll return to the front desk to check out.
+If this is your first time receiving a service at Evolve, plan on arriving about 10 minutes early to fill out an intake form, unless you filled it out online.
+Your therapist will review your intake form, and then take you back to the treatment room to begin your session.
+They’ll discuss your goals for the session and any problem areas you would like to focus on.

 Can I talk during my session?

-Absolutely!
-Although we do request that you use soft tones, we encourage talking to your therapist during session.
-They are counting on your feedback!
-If you experience any discomfort or pain, be sure to speak up, so that they can adjust accordingly.
+If you must talk, we request you do so with soft tones.
+Your feedback to your therapist is always important, but we want you to relax and enjoy your session.
+If you experience any discomfort or pain, be sure to speak up, so your therapist can adjust accordingly.

 How much should I tip?